Profundiconus smirnoides

 Profundiconus smirnoides is a species of sea snails, a marine gastropod mollusc in the family Conidae, the cone snails and their allies.

-Like all species within the genus Profundiconus, these cone snails are predatory and venomous.
-They are capable of "stinging" humans, therefore live ones should be handled carefully or not at all.
+Like all species within the genus Conus, these cone snails are predatory and venomous.
+They are capable of stinging humans, therefore live ones should be handled with caution or not at all.

 Description

-The size of the shell attains 80 mm.
+The size of the shell varies between 11 mm and 21 mm.
+The shell is bright orange with streaks of white.

 Distribution

 This marine species occurs at the Norfolk Ridge off New Caledonia.